-MercurySays Personal is a sophisticated language analyzer that uses a unique set of principles to detect the implicit meanings that form the foundations of a message.
+MercurySays is a sophisticated language analyzer that uses a unique set of principles to detect the implicit meanings that form the foundations of a message.
 A language and communication expert, Francis Walsh developed these principles over 40 years and used his expertise to provide consultation services to hundreds of organizations, including some of the largest and most powerful in Australia.

-MercurySaysPersonal employs a database/dictionary to assess text messages by measuring words, punctuation marks, and combinations of words, such as pairs, phrases, clauses, sentences, exclamations, questions, paragraphs, and message structures.
+MercurySays employs a database/dictionary to assess text messages by measuring words, groups of words, punctuation marks, and much more.
 Aside from standard lexicographic entries, the database/dictionary includes numbers, symbols, short forms, vernacular terms, misspellings, slang, neologisms, and phonetic spellings based on regional and national accents.
 It is continually updated to accommodate commonly used and current subject matters, styles, and linguistic idiosyncrasies.

 MercurySays does not use A.I., nor does it copy, record, or sell-on any message that it analyzes.